 There are also other schemes, such as the APEC Business Travel Card, which allow certain groups of visitors to enter without a visa.
 This guide will give an overview of South Korea’s visa policy.

-Holders of passports issued by 112 countries or jurisdictions can enter South Korea for limited periods without a visa.
-The amount of time which a visitor can enter for depends on their nationality.
+Holders of passports issued by 135 countries or jurisdictions can enter South Korea for limited periods without a visa.
+The amount of time which a visitor can enter depends on their nationality.
 Check South Korea visa requirements by country of origin.

 Canadians can enter visa-free for the longest period of time (180 days).
 Citizens from the US, all EU countries (except Cyprus), Australia, New Zealand, Brazil, Argentina, Japan and many more countries can enter for up to 90 days without a visa.